-Sales are attributed to the geographic segment based on the location where the Company has transferred the significant risks and rewards of ownership of the goods to the buyer.
+Sales are attributed to the geographic segment based on the location where the Company has transferred control of the goods to the customer.
 The geographic segment of long-term assets and goodwill is based on the locations of the assets.